The E. M. Viquesney Doughboy Database

 (Plaque data supplied by Jeff Phillips, Director of Public Relations, Harlan County Schools.)

 The above photograph was taken shortly after the September 11, 2001 terrorist attack on the World Trade Center.
 The American flag that is shown along the right arm was attached to the sculpture in some manner, apparently in an act of patriotism, such as those that were widespread during the period after that attack.
 That could also explain the presence of the large and colorful wreath.
+In May of 2006, the plaque was temporarily removed for cleaning.

 The paragraphs below are excerpted from the Harlan Daily Enterprise, July 4, 2012.